temporalio/edu-ai-workshop-mcp/exercises/02_MCP_Temporal_HITL/README.md

   ]
 }`.
 The `convert_currency` tool will be called.
 14. Look at the Web UI and confirm that your Workflow is running.
-15. In your MCP Client interface, complete the Workflow Execution by: "Confirm that the converted amount has been added to the Dummy database."
+15. In your MCP Client interface, complete the Workflow Execution by: "Confirm that the converted amount has been added to the Dummy database and complete workflow execution."
 16. Test your Query by prompting the MCP Client Interface for the conversion amount.

 ## This is the end of the exercise.